yammer/circuitbox/README.md

 ## Circuit Store (:cache)

 Holds all the relevant data to trip the circuit if a given number of requests fail in a specified period of time.
-The store is based on [Moneta](https://github.com/minad/moneta) so there are a lot of stores to choose from.
-There are some pre-requisits they need to satisfy so:
+Circuitbox also supports [Moneta](https://github.com/minad/moneta).
+As moneta is not a dependency of circuitbox it needs to be loaded prior to use.
+There are a lot of moneta stores to choose from but some pre-requisits need to be satisfied first:

-- Need to support increment, this is true for most but not all available stores.
+- Needs to support increment, this is true for most but not all available stores.
+- Needs to support expiry.
-- Need to support concurrent access if you share them.
+- Needs to support concurrent access if you share them.
 For example sharing a KyotoCabinet store across process fails because the store is single writer multiple readers, and all circuits sharing the store need to be able to write.